donwatkins/PyStudents4Good/Lesson2.md

 ![List append](https://github.com/donwatkins/PyGirls4Good/blob/master/Images/AddToList.png)

 ## Your first program
 Entering code in the REPL can give us immediate feedback but we need to write the code down and save it.
 Our first program will be to say "Hello World."
+After entering the code we want to click on the 'Save' button at the top of Mu.
 ![Hello World](https://github.com/donwatkins/PyGirls4Good/blob/master/Images/MyFirstProgram.png)